 If stuff is kind of everywhere, make things easy on yourself by putting like with like.
 Books with books, photos with photos, hair stuff with hair…stuff.
 You get it!
 That’ll make it easy to find a home for everything.

-If you have a lot of stuff on your surfaces to the point that you’re overwhelmed, grab a basket and clear the entire surface.
+If you have a lot of stuff on your surfaces to the point that you’re overwhelmed and don’t know where to start, grab a basket and clear the entire surface.
 Consider the basket a temporary storage solution.
 You can put things away from the basket when you have time.

-For me, an all-purpose cleaner is usually enough to handle the task.
-Be sure to use a slightly damp towel so that you can actually clean surfaces – remove residue, stickiness and dust – in one swipe.
+An all-purpose cleaner is usually all you need to clean your bedroom fast.
+Be sure to use a slightly damp towel so that you can actually clean surfaces – remove drink rings, stickiness and dust – in one swipe.

 Pay attention to commonly overlooked areas: the bottom of furniture, headboards, doors, mirrors, picture frames on walls, light switches, and ceiling fans.
 These things make your room look flawless when done!